William Holland (publisher): Biography

+In late 1802, Holland moved his shop again, to 11 Cockspur Street, and gradually shifted his stock from political caricatures to more expensive prints.

 His obituary appeared in 1815 in the Gentlemen's Magazine: "At the Hummuns Covent-garden, a few minutes after coming out of the warm bath.. an eminent publisher of caricatures, and patron of Woodward, Rowlandson, Newton, Buck and other artists.
 He was himself a man of genius and wrote many popular songs, and a volume of poetry, besides being the author of the pointed and epigrammatic words which accompanied most of his caricatures."
 This is borne out by the lettering in Hollands's distinctive and somewhat erratic hand on many of his published prints.